Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 The godfather.

-Just for anybody who wasn't sure.
+If anybody he wasn't sure.

 And his daughter's name was Stella!